eslam-gomaa/kptop/README.md

 ### #1 Node Exporter metrics don't return data

-- This is NOT an issue, the node exporter NODE label change from version to another, curretnly we encountered "kubernetes_node" or "node"
+- This is NOT an issue, the node exporter NODE label change from version to another, currently we encountered only "kubernetes_node" or "node"
-- "node" is the default, If it doensn't work you can change it with the ...
-Environment variables
+- "node" is sat as the default, If it doensn't work you can change it with the "KPTOP_NODE_EXPORTER_NODE_LABEL" Environment variables

 > auto detection of exporters verstions can be implemented later (if needed).